 A strong shared vision between agency leadership and the CINO is ideal.
 Ask your candidates to take an active role in a conversation in co-creating the position’s responsibilities.
 Additionally, consider asking the following questions:

-“How do you plan to take on entrenched interests to drive core innovations as opposed to innovation around the edges?”
-[Source]
+“How do you plan to take on entrenched interests to drive core innovations as opposed to innovation around the edges?”[Raths, D., "Will the Chief Innovation Officer Transform Government?"
+Government Technology, January 2013.]

 “Innovation can be fuzzy, unpredictable, and prone to failure.
 What are realistic goals and metrics for success for this agency in the next 12 months?”
+[Kalil, T., in-person interview by Policy Design Lab, July 21, 2016]

-“How can we change the culture in the next five years so that innovation is expected, and not mandated from the top?”
-[Source]
+“How can we change the culture in the next five years so that innovation is expected, and not mandated from the top?” ["Will Chief Innovation Officers still exist in five years?"
+Game-Changer.net, January 2015]

 “How prepared are you for the humbling realities of introducing change in the government?”
+[Kalil, T., in-person interview by Policy Design Lab, July 21, 2016]

 Deliverable 8: Examples of policy that have enabled or encouraged approach (legislation, exec order)